 - 14g (1 tbsp) Butter *SEE NOTE 1

-- 2 tbsp Vegetable / chicken Stock *SEE NOTE 2
+- 2 tablespoon Vegetable / chicken Stock *SEE NOTE 2

 - To make this dairy free you can replace the butter with more olive oil.